TristanWebber/garage_monitor/arduino/README.md

 ## Introduction

 This first example of the garage monitor leverages relatively high level abstractions and libraries.
-This way it's possible to use very little code to achieve the desired functionality.
+Using this approach, it's possible to use very little code to achieve the desired functionality.
 It intentionally avoids lower level details where possible so we make a number of comprimises which will be discussed in [Observations](#observations-and-next-steps).

-A quick refresher on Arduino abstraction - Every Arduino project will call `setup()` and `loop()` functions.
+This iteration uses Arduino - a framework designed for educational purposes that has foud itself broadly used in prototyping and hobbyist domains.
+A quick refresher on Arduino - Every Arduino project will call `setup()` and `loop()` functions.
 For the purposes of this first project, how they are called and what they actually are will be ignored.
 We'll just pretend it is some magic we can rely on and that allows us to rapidly build a basic project.

-Our strategy for this project is to rely on those two Arduino entry points, use libraries written in Arduino style for our peripherals, and run everything sequentially, thus not worrying too much about how to handle some event that may occur while tasks are 'blocking'.
-It is a path of least resistance for implementation and results in relinquishing control over 'how' things happen, but that isn't a bad thing, particularly if the focus is simply on testing out an idea and making something work without needing to spend days reading documentation.
+Our strategy for this project is to rely on those two Arduino functions to run our code, use libraries written in Arduino style for our peripherals, and run everything sequentially, thus not worrying too much about how to handle some event that may occur while tasks are 'blocking'.
+It is a path of least resistance for implementation and results in relinquishing control over 'how' things happen, but that isn't necessarily a bad thing, particularly if the focus is simply on testing out an idea and making something work without needing to spend days reading documentation on how to do things via 'bare metal'.

 The project has been developed using PlatformIO for build tools.
 This makes downloading libraries and managing dependencies for independent projects straightforward.
-For anyone following along, initial setup of PlatformIO takes more effort than Arduino IDE but for anything other than tiny projects I have by far preferred PlatformIO.
+For anyone following along, initial setup of PlatformIO takes more effort than Arduino IDE but for anything other than tiny projects I have by far preferred PlatformIO for managing Arduino projects.
 There's no reason the project wouldn't compile in Arduino IDE but this walkalong is written from the context of PlatformIO.

 ## Quickstart

-This series of projects is presented as an educational piece, however if you simply want to take some or all of the repository and use it for your own projects without suffering through the narrative you can:
+This series of projects is presented as an demonstration and discussion piece, however if you simply want to take some or all of the repository and use it for your own projects without suffering through the narrative you can:

 0. [Acquire and assemble](https://github.com/TristanWebber/garage_monitor/blob/main/README.md#hardware) the appropriate hardware
 1. Setup a [dashboard](https://github.com/TristanWebber/garage_monitor/blob/main/README.md#dashboard)